handsOnpipeline/btp-kyma-day2-operations/documentation/observe/export-app-logs/README.md

 ```

-## Verify Logs in Kibana
+## Check the Logs in Kibana

-To verify if the logs have been properly pushed into Elastic search, you can try following URL in your browser: ```https://elasticsearch.<your Kyma cluster>.kyma.ondemand.com/_cat/indices```
+To check if the logs have been properly pushed into Elasticsearch, you can try the following URL in your browser: ```https://elasticsearch.<your Kyma cluster>.kyma.ondemand.com/_cat/indices```

 ![](images/elasticsearch_indices.png)

-You should see an incies with prefix "fluentbit".
+You should see an index with prefix "fluentbit".

-In your Kibana, go to "Index Management" (```https://kibana.<your Kyma cluster>.kyma.ondemand.com/app/management/data/index_management/indices```), you should also see the fluentbit indices.
+1. In your Kibana, go to "Index Management" (```https://kibana.<your Kyma cluster>.kyma.ondemand.com/app/management/data/index_management/indices```), you should also see the fluentbit indices.

 ![](images/elasticsearch_indices2.png)

-Then go to "Index Pattern" (```https://kibana.<your Kyma cluster>.kyma.ondemand.com/app/management/kibana/indexPatterns```) to create a new index pattern.
+2. Go to "Index Pattern" (```https://kibana.<your Kyma cluster>.kyma.ondemand.com/app/management/kibana/indexPatterns```) to create a new index pattern.

 ![](images/index_pattern.png)

-Then go to "Analytics --> Discover" to see the logs
+3. Go to "Analytics --> Discover" to see the logs.

 ![](images/discover_logs.png)

 ## Troubleshooting

-- Check PVC usage of Elasticsearch
+- Check the PVC usage of Elasticsearch

   * Option 1: command line